3rd Station – Our relationship with AIR

 Watch this short film – Nature is Speaking – by Conservation International (CI) Joan Chen gives the sky a voice:

-Now open the window or step outside your home and take a deep breath.
-What do you notice?
-In recent weeks there have been widespread reports across the world of an improvement in the quality of the air we breathe as an unintended consequence of closures to factories and workplaces and travel restrictions reducing fuel emissions.
+During the 2019 pandemic that forced the whole world to lockdown there were widespread reports across the world of an improvement in the quality of the air we breathe as an unintended consequence of closures to factories and workplaces and travel restrictions reducing fuel emissions.
 These satellite images show a sudden reduction in levels of pollution over China and Italy during lock down.

 Data collected from the Tropospheric Monitoring Instrument (TROPOMI) ESA’s Sentinel-5 satellite shows a significant drop of nitrogen dioxide – a gas mainly emitted by cars, trucks, power plants and some industrial plants – over China between 1st January and 25th February 2020:

 A similar effect can be seen over Italy: